So, you want to be a zoo keeper?

 The Park is able to accept just four students per year who work over the weekend roster for ten months.
 Each student works one day per week (on their allocated day which will be a Friday, Saturday, Sunday or Monday).
 The Animal Keepers commit considerable time and energy into training students.
 Therefore, we are looking for applicants who are dedicated and motivated to complete the Unitec course.
 The course requirement of 280 hours work experience commences after the first block course in February and will finish on completion of the practical exam, not later than December.
 Students will be trained to work with Carnivores, Ungulates, Primates, Avian and Reptiles.
 All applicants are required to have a current driver’s licence and their own transport to the Park.
 It is also necessary for all students to receive vaccinations for Hepatitis A/B and Tetanus before commencing their work placement.
 Further details of vaccination requirements will be provided to successful applicants.

-Applications for intake for the Certificate in Animal Management close on 31 August each year.
+Applications for intake for the New Zealand Certificate in Animal Management close on 31 August each year.
 Applications will be accepted from June each year.
 To apply for a work placement at the Park you will need to complete the Unitec Placement Application Form (below) together with a covering letter (no more than one side of A4).
 You may also include your current CV if you wish.
 Your application can be submitted by post, email or in person.